Americas Regional Members

 Meningitis Relief Canada (MRC) is a registered not for profit charitable organisation that was founded in 2012.
 MRC aims to improve the lives of individuals and families affected by the after -effects of meningitis by providing means to heal and rebuild.
 MRC works to educate and raise awareness of meningitis in Canada, amongst the public and healthcare professionals to prevent death and disability from the disease.
 MRC also provides support services including grief and bereavement counselling and financial assistance to individuals affected by meningitis in Canada.

-The Meningitis Research Foundation of Canada (MRFC) was founded by Kathryn Blain in 1998 after she lost her 19-year-old son, Michael.
+The Meningitis Foundation of Canada (MFC) was founded by Kathryn Blain in 1998 after she lost her 19-year-old son, Michael.
 No meningitis support organisation existed in Canada at the time of Michael’s death.
 Read Kathryn’s Story.

-For more information please visit the MRFC website.
+For more information please visit the MFC website.

 The Ryan Martin Foundation (Missouri, USA)